tapeds/tapeds/README.md

 # Hi 👋

 I'm Farrell Matthew Lim, but people call me Farrell.
 I'm an undergraduate student at Institut Teknologi Sepuluh Nopember majoring in computer science.
-I have a strong interest in web programming, particularly within the React ecosystem!
+I have a strong interest in web programming, particularly within the React ecosystem and Golang!

 ## Statistics
 <a href="https://github.com/tapeds?tab=repositories">